-technically this should come after THE CHICKEN ANGEL WOMAN WITH A TRIANGLE in the discography. it was released after that album, even if all the material predates it. but i think it looks better before. and you know what they say — if you’re going to break from the tradition of keeping things in order of chronological release on your blog, do it for aesthetic reasons.
+technically this should come after THE CHICKEN ANGEL WOMAN WITH A TRIANGLE in the discography. it was released after that album, even if all the material predates it. but i think it looks better before. and you know what they say — if you’re going to break from the tradition of keeping things in order of chronological release on your blog’s sidebar, do it for aesthetic reasons.

-there’s no way this was ever going to work as a proper or “normal” album, given how much material there is. it covers a period of eight years, with many changes in equipment, sound quality, and skill level in that time. i also doubt it’s the sort of thing many people will find very interesting. i mean, there’s more than three hours of music here — making this the longest album i’ve ever made, at least until THE ANGLE OF BEST DISTANCE comes along twenty years from now — and it isn’t all top-tier material by any means.
+there’s no way this was ever going to work as a proper or “normal” album, given how much material there is. it covers a period of eight years, with many changes in equipment, sound quality, and skill level along the way. and i doubt it’s the sort of thing many people would find very interesting. i mean, there’s more than three hours of music here — making this the longest album i’ve ever made, at least until THE ANGLE OF BEST DISTANCE comes along twenty years from now — and it isn’t all top-tier material by any means.

 slapping things together in the order they were recorded would have been the easiest thing to do. but then the thing would have had no real flow. it was a bit of a sequencing headache. it became a bigger headache after i realized a two-disc sequence i was fond of wouldn’t work because there was far too much music to squeeze onto just two CDs. in the end i decided to treat it more as a marathon mix-tape, even if there’s only one artist and no rap to be found throughout (though comb-over outro comes close).